 The CEDR research strategy promotes road research collaboration between CEDR members to meet their operational needs in running a safe, efficient and sustainable road network.

-Through ‘Task Group Research’, CEDR members work together to identify opportunities for research collaboration and manage activities in this area.
+Through ‘Working Group Innovation’, CEDR members work together to identify opportunities for research collaboration and manage activities in this area.
 The overall goals of these research activities are:

 - To assist CEDR members in their problems and challenges;